COPRS/production-common/processing-common/metadata/README.md

-# RS-Core metadata chain
+# RS Core Component - Metadata

-This folder contains the definition for the factory default of the metadata-extraction-chain.
+This folder contains the factory default configuration for the RS Core component Metadata that handled the metadata extraction for the COPRS.

 For more information please refer to the [Software Release Notes](./doc/SRN.md).